 Case: Complaint of

 Interview Location

 Interview Date

 Interviewers

-I, , Respondent in the above-noted Complaint, hereby acknowledge receipt of a copy of the Sexual Misconduct Policy of the Diocese of Nova Scotia and Prince Edward Island and that I have read and understand the policy.
+I,, Respondent in Complaint, hereby acknowledge receipt of a copy of the Diocese Policy of the Diocese of Nova Scotia and Prince Edward Island understand the policy. esan Sexual Misconduct

+Respondent's Initials

-I further acknowledge that anything that I say or write in relation to this matter may be used in the formal investigation under the Diocesan Sexual Misconduct Policy, or in any ecclesiastical, criminal, or civil proceeding.
+I further acknowledge that anything that I say or write in relatused in the formal investigation under the Diocesan Sexual M ecclesiastical, criminal, or civil proceeding. -

+Respondent's Initials

 If written or audio/visual statement provided:

-I acknowledge that I have provided a written statement or an audio/visual statement freely and voluntarily and that I have had the opportunity to review the statement and it as accurate to the best of my knowledge and belief.
+I acknowledge that I have provided a written statement or an freely and voluntarily and that I have had the opportunity to it as accurate to the best of my knowledge and belief.

-Or
+Respondent's Initials

+Or:

 I decline to be interviewed.

+Respondent's Initials

-Dated at , Province of on this
+Dated at , in the province of ,

-day of , 20.
+on this day of

 Signature of the Respondent

 Witnessed by

 Investigation Team Member